professinal-coder/code_1/README.md

 # code_1
-This is my first Git repository
+This is my first Git repository.
+Author - Kusum Gupta